 Pay-per-click marketing deals with paid search results on Google and involves bidding on specific keywords that will garner the most web traffic for you.

 It goes without saying that this branch of digital marketing, along with SEO, demands a thorough analysis of keywords, especially those that are relevant to your business.
-You can use the Google Keyword Planner and Google AdWords to carry out your research and arrive on a set of keywords that are popular yet cost-effective for you.
-It is then a matter of executing both short as well as long term PPC projects that will charge you every time a user clicks through to your site through the paid ad on Google.
+You can use the Google Keyword Planner and Google AdWords to carry out your research and arrive at a set of keywords that are popular yet cost-effective for you.
+It is then a matter of executing both short as well as long-term PPC projects that will charge you every time a user clicks through to your site through the paid ad on Google.